Helperbird/website/src/pages/help/how-to-change-the-font-size-on-any-website.md

   on any website to suit your reading preferences using the Helperbird extension.
 header: true
+updated: true
 ---
-## Introduction

-Struggling to read text on websites?
-This guide will walk you through the simple steps to adjust the font size on any website using Helperbird.

-## Prerequisites

-- An active Helperbird account.
-- The Helperbird extension installed on your browser.

-## Steps to Change the Font Size on a Website
+## Using the Text Size Feature in Helperbird

-### Step 1: Open Helperbird
+The Text Size feature in Helperbird allows you to adjust the size of text on web pages for better readability.

+### Turning On Text Size

-Click the Helperbird icon in the top-right corner of your browser window to open the extension.
+**Step 1**: Click the Helperbird icon in your browser's toolbar to open the extension menu.

-### Step 2: Access Quick Actions and Features

-The Helperbird extension will open, displaying quick actions and various features.

-### Step 3: Locate the Text Adjustment Card

-Scroll until you find the **Text adjustment** card within the extension.

-### Step 4: Identify the Font Size Option

-Within the Text Adjustment card, you'll see the **Font Size** option accompanied by a toggle switch labeled **Off**.

-### Step 5: Enable the Font Size Feature
+**Step 2**: Use the search bar at the top of the menu to search for "Text Size".

+**Step 3**: Locate the "Text Size" option within the menu.

-Click the toggle switch to turn on the font size adjustment feature.
+**Step 4**: Toggle the switch next to "Text Size" to the "On" position to activate the feature.

-### Step 6: Choose Font Size

-The text/font size on the website will change to the size you pick.

-### Step 7 (Optional): Disable the Feature

-To turn off the font size feature, simply click the toggle switch again.

-### Step 8 (Optional): Adjust the Size
+### Changing the Text Size

-To further adjust the font size, use the slider to find the size that suits you best.
+**Step 1**: With the Text Size feature activated, you'll see a slider appear under the "Size" section.

+**Step 2**: Click and drag the slider to the left to decrease text size, or to the right to increase text size.

+**Step 3**: Release the slider to set the text to your desired size.
+The change should take effect immediately on the page.

+Make sure to test the text size on various websites to find the most comfortable setting for your reading preference.

 ## Supported Text Elements